 The Query Management feature allows visualizing and managing query queues for the site.

 Note: Query Management is an add-on feature.
-Please contact your Sales Executive or the Periscope Data Support team for additional information.
+Please contact your Account Manager for additional information.

 In the Running and Promoted sections, queries are listed individually in the order they were queued.

 In the Waiting section, queries are listed per user, listed from most to least queries initiated.

 Promoting and Cancelling Queries